Ivoriel/Accounting_company_administration_app/README.md

 Therefore, for the foreseeable future the project will most likely be limited to one repository, although it might take a few iterations to get it properly organized.

+At first the project was supposed to be developed using Java 14, however that will be changed to the latest widely adopted version, which at the time is Java 17.
+Architecture choices such as this one might be archived in designated package to keep track of them.

 ## Legacy summary:

 This app idea was conceived with an accounting company owner to create tools needed for proper management and